yellabelly/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_faq.md

 ### How to increase timeouts for `apply`

+Increasing the timeout for node managers to prevent errors being returned when you run the [apply](/apim_installation/apigw_upgrade/upgrade_script/#apply-command) command during an upgrade.

 1. Stop all 7.7 `vshell` processes.
-2. Move previous 7.7 upgrade directories:
+2. Back up previous 7.7 upgrade directories:

     ```
     mv apigateway/upgrade_backup apigateway/upgrade_backup.old